Notes on Health & Fitness

 - Slow, deep breaths before a meal.
 3 seconds in, 5 seconds out, 5 times.

-- Tongue exercises, or “mewing” if you will.
+- Tongue exercises, or “mewing”.
 Simple exercise would be to push the tongue to the roof of your mouth, including the back of your tongue, for 3 minutes.

 - Carbs can best be eaten early in the day (you’re more insulin resistant later in the day).

-- Eat raw tough foods (heavy on fiber) for a strong tongue and jaw muscles.
+- Eat tough foods for a strong tongue and jaw muscles (eg. chewy bits in steak).

 - First meal of the day should be heavy and protein rich (30+ gr), be it breakfast or lunch.

-- Gluten-free products are sometimes worse than products with gluten: a lot of chemicals, corn syrup, etc.
+- Gluten-free products are often worse than products with gluten: a lot of chemicals, corn syrup, etc.

 - Low-fat food usually means high sucrose levels, so avoid those.

-- Milk from stores is heavily processed, buy fresh milk instead.
+- Milk from stores is heavily processed, buy raw milk instead, raw milk still has the enzymes that allow you to digest milk properly.

 - 🧘 Breath trough the nose.
 More efficient oxygen usage, straighter teeth, better jaw, etc.

-- 🏋️ Heavy weights & less reps are better than lighter weights & more reps.
+- 🏋️ Heavy weights & less reps is better than lighter weights & more reps.
 Mainly because it makes you stronger and it causes more fat loss (up to 3 days after training).

 - 8 to 12 sets of 4 to 6 reps, seems to work best.